Mady Villiers: International career

 On 18 June 2020, Villiers was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.
 She played all five matches in the subsequent series against West Indies, taking 2–10 in the 2nd T20I.

 In 2021, Villiers was named in the squad for England's tour of New Zealand.
 She played all three T20Is on the tour, taking four wickets including an international career-best of 3/10 in the final match of the series.
 In June 2021, Villiers was named as in England's Test squad for their one-off match against India.
 In December 2021, Villiers was named in England's squad for their tour to Australia to contest the Women's Ashes.
 In February 2022, she was named as one of two reserve players in England's team for the 2022 Women's Cricket World Cup in New Zealand.

 Villiers made her One Day International debut for England against Ireland at Stormont in Belfast on 7 September 2024 registering bowling figures of 0/49 from her 10 overs and scoring 13 with the bat.

+She made her Test match debut for England against India at Lord's on 10 July 2026.